meilisearch/documentation/learn/core_concepts/indexes.md

 ### Stop words

-Your dataset may contain words you want to ignore during search because, for example, they don't add semantic value or occur too frequently (e.g., `the` or `of` in English).
+Your dataset may contain words you want to ignore during search because, for example, they don't add semantic value or occur too frequently (for example, `the` or `of` in English).
 You can add these words to the [stop words list](/reference/api/settings.md#stop-words) and Meilisearch will ignore them during search.

 Change your index's stop words list using the [update settings endpoint](/reference/api/settings.md#update-settings) or the [update stop words endpoint](/reference/api/settings.md#update-stop-words).
 In addition to improving relevancy, designating common words as stop words greatly improves performance.